 Although this list is not exclusive, it will guide you in becoming well equipped for your next divorce mediation or collaborative mediation.
 Additionally, this list does not replace the sound advice or a competent attorney.
 Each case is different because the marriage and individuals involved are different.

-Do I Need Everything in the Mediation Checklist?
+Do I Need Everything in the Divorce mediation checklist?

 The facts of your case may be different, including your assets.
 Therefore, try to take as many documents as you can.
 If CPS was involved at some point and evaluated your home, especially when it is against one of the parents, take this information with you.